Lisburn and Castlereagh: Where History Meets Modern Growth

 Hillsborough Castle and Gardens is Northern Ireland’s only royal residence, featuring 100 acres of beautifully maintained gardens and serving as an official government and royal venue.

 Situated just south of Belfast, Lisburn and Castlereagh has evolved from its roots in Northern Ireland’s 19th-century Irish linen industry into a dynamic hub for global business and investment.
 With a strategic location and strong commercial sectors, the area offers compelling opportunities for businesses seeking to expand into the UK, Ireland, and Europe.
-Lisburn and Castlereagh City Council is cultivating a business-friendly environment and acting as a catalyst for economic expansion—supporting both long-established family-owned enterprises and a new generation of businesses.
+Lisburn & Castlereagh City Council is cultivating a business-friendly environment and acting as a catalyst for economic expansion—supporting both long-established family-owned enterprises and a new generation of businesses.

 A Prime Location for International Trade